Howard R. Davies: War Service

 When World War I broke out, Davies joined the army and reported to Aldershot in early October to join the Royal Engineers.
 For 12 months he served as a despatch rider and served in France.
 On return to England he was given a Commission and posted to Dunstable.
 He then transferred to the Royal Flying Corps, where he gained a Royal Aero Club Pilot's Certificate, at the Ruislip Military School on 29 July 1916, and was promptly posted to France.

-He flew RE8 aircraft for 34 Squadron, at Villers-Bretonneux, artillery spotting and was shot down twice.
+Davies flew RE8 aircraft for 34 Squadron, at Villers-Bretonneux, artillery spotting and was shot down twice.
 On the first occasion he found his way back to his own lines, but the second time he and Lieutenant J R Samuel were captured at Karlsruhe becoming prisoners of war.

-Initially listed as missing, it was then announced that he had been killed in action.
+Initially listed as missing, it was then announced that Davies had been killed in action.
 An obituary appeared in May, 1917 in Motor Cycling magazine, whereupon it emerged that Howard had actually been taken prisoner.
 He attempted to escape a number of times, once by tunnel, but was unsuccessful.

 Racing for AJS

-Returning to England after the War he was demobilised in June 1919.
+Returning to England after the War, Davies was demobilised in June 1919.
 His first post-War job was with Aston Motor Accessories of Wolverhampton.
 He then moved to AMAC Carburettors and began again to ride part-time for AJS.
 He joined the AJS team for the 1920 Isle of Man TT, and was entered for both the Junior and Senior.
 The 2.75 hp AJS machines suffered engine problems and he had to retire early in both events with broken valves.

-In 1920 Davies had many competition successes.
+In 1920, Davies had many competition successes.
 In July, riding an AJS in the Scottish Six Day trial, he won the gold medal at Stile Kop, making the fastest time, won another gold medal in the Darlington ACU trial, and broke 14 records at Brooklands, including flying kilometre, flying mile, and average mean speed.

 By the end of the year, Davies became the full-time AJS Competitions Manager.

-He became involved in TT machine development, and by early 1921 the TT machinery was much improved.
+Davies became involved in TT machine development, and by early 1921 the TT machinery was much improved.
 The 1921 AJS team obtained 1st, 2nd, 3rd, 4th, 6th and 8th places in the Junior 1921 TT event.
 The winner was Eric Williams.
 Davies finished in second place, even after having a puncture in the second lap.
 He finished first in the Senior TT on a 350, a full two minutes ahead of the runner-up, Freddie Dixon on an 'Indian'.
 This was the first time a 350 cc motorcycle won the Senior.

 In trials, Davies won the team event, with Harry Harris and Eric Williams in the ACU six day and the gold medal.

 On 24 May 1921, Davies broke four world records at Brooklands: